Search for

 21 February 1970 - Austrian Airlines

-On the same day as the Swissair bombing, the Popular Front for the Liberation of Palestine detonated a second bomb aboard an Austrian Airlines Caravelle airliner traveling from Frankfurt, Germany, to Vienna, Austria.
+On the same day as the Swissair attack, the Popular Front for the Liberation of Palestine detonated a second bomb aboard an Austrian Airlines Caravelle airliner traveling from Frankfurt, Germany, to Vienna.
 The bomb, located inside a mailbag due to be carried to Israel on a later flight, exploded about 20 minutes after takeoff.
 Though a 6 ft² (0.6 m²) hole was torn in the bottom of the fuselage, the aircraft landed safely at Frankfurt and none of the 38 people (33 passengers, 5 crew) aboard were injured.

 21 April 1970 - Philippine Air Lines